Legal requirements for managing cytotoxic medicines

 The period during which bodily fluids and waste may be contaminated with cytotoxic medicines will differ for individual drugs and patients.

-The Cancer Institute NSW (eviQ) recommends cytotoxic precautions are taken with all patients for a standard period of seven days from administration.
-The medicine’s SDS or product information will confirm if there is an excretion time beyond seven days.
+The Cancer Institute NSW (eviQ) recommends cytotoxic precautions are taken with all patients for a standard period of seven days from administration, although care should be taken to identify drugs with extended excretion.
+The medicine's SDS or product information will confirm if there is an excretion time beyond seven days.
 If so, there will need to be cytotoxic precautions in place for this extended period.

 Workplace exposure to cytotoxic medicines can occur if: